 It’s that time of year again – January – time for our week-end escape from the dreary, cold and rainy weather.
-This time, my husband found a great aparthotel in Perpignan, situated only 4 hours away from our home in the Dordogne.
+We decided we were going to explore the Mediterranean town of Perpignan and nearby Collioure.
+My husband found a great aparthotel in Perpignan, situated only 4 hours away from our home in the Dordogne.
 It was right next to the train station, the place that Dali believed was the centre of the universe!
 Read more about his revelation here.

 The aparthotel was great value at €65 per night for 4 of us – it was really spacious and provided a secure underground car park.
 Its location would make it a great base for anyone arriving in Perpignan by train.
 ALSO, we discovered that there is a fast train (TGV) that departs from there and will get you to Barcelona in 1hr 20 minutes.
 What a fantastic day trip that would be!

 Apparently Perpignan has an average of 300 days of sunshine a year and we were indeed very lucky with the weather.
 The sun was out in all its glory – bliss!